-(a) Subject to clause 9.7(b), an employee engaged in a property sales classification may agree with the employer to be paid on a commission-only basis.
-Such an employee is considered a pieceworker, and is referred to in this award (and within the real estate industry) as a commission-only employee.
+An employee engaged in a property sales classification (other than a casual employee) may agree with the employer to be paid on a commission-only basis.
+Such an employee is considered a pieceworker and is referred to in this award (and within the real estate industry) as a commission only employee.
+An employee paid on a commission-only basis must not be engaged as a casual employee.